hackclub/hackclub/workshops/rock_paper_scissors/README.md

 4. Last else statement occurs only when the player enters a invalid word.

 ### 5) Keeping the loop going
-Now as we have completed codin the game we need it to be looped infinite number of times.
+Now as we have completed building the game we need it to run infinitely.

 To do this you just need to add the following statement after the `while` statement,
 ```